zidvsd/e-pharmacy-system/README.md

 - See [CODEBASE_DESCRIPTION.md](CODEBASE_DESCRIPTION.md) for detailed technical information about the project structure and current implementation status
 - See [PHARMACIST_ROLE_GUIDE.md](PHARMACIST_ROLE_GUIDE.md) for information specific to pharmacist features

-### Common Issues
+### Development Notes

+- **Data Model**: The system currently uses in-memory arrays (DataStore.java) with no persistent database
+- **UI Framework**: All UI components are built with Java Swing and NetBeans GUI Builder
+- **Sample Data**: The application initializes with pre-loaded sample users, patients, and medicines
+- **Thread Safety**: Current implementation is single-threaded; consider thread safety when adding concurrent features
+- **Code Organization**: Follow the existing package structure (main, data, ui/auth, ui/dashboard, ui/dialogs, ui/panels)

+### Quick Start for Each Role

+After logging in with your role's credentials, here's what you can explore:

+**Doctor** (drjuan / pass123)

+- Access patient records
+- Create and manage prescriptions
+- View order status from pharmacists

+**Nurse** (nursealex / pass789)

+- View available patients and prescriptions
+- Create medicine orders for patient prescriptions
+- Track order approval progress

+**Patient** (patjohn / pass123)

+- View your personal medical record
+- Check your current prescriptions
+- Monitor medicine order statuses

+**Pharmacist** (pharmsarah / pass123)

+- Review and approve/reject medicine orders
+- Manage medicine inventory (add, edit, delete medicines)
+- Update stock quantities and pricing

+**Admin** (admin / admin123)

+- Manage all system users
+- View system-wide reports
+- Perform administrative overrides if needed

 **Build fails in NetBeans:**

-- Ensure Java compiler version matches project configuration
+- Ensure Java compiler version matches project configuration (JDK 8 or higher)
 - Check NetBeans project properties: Right-click project → Properties → Sources
+- Clean build: Right-click project → Clean and Build
+- Clear NetBeans cache: Delete the `build/` folder manually and rebuild

 **Application won't start:**

-- Verify Java is properly installed: `java -version`
+- Verify Java is properly installed: `java -version` (should be 8 or higher)
-- Check for errors in the Output window in NetBeans
+- Check for compilation errors in the Output window in NetBeans
+- Ensure `EPharmacySystem.java` is marked as the main entry point

 **Login credentials not working:**

-- Use the exact sample credentials provided in the Installation section above
+- Ensure you're using the exact sample credentials from the credentials table above
+- Verify that the username field contains the username (not full name)
-- Check that the DataStore is properly initialized in the main application
+- Check that DataStore is being initialized properly when the application starts
+- Note: Currently, login validation may still be under development - check the console for error messages

+**Data not persisting after closing the app:**

+- This is expected behavior - the system currently uses in-memory arrays only
+- All data is reset when you close and reopen the application
+- This is by design for the current development version (database persistence is a planned feature)

+**Form files not displaying correctly:**

+- Ensure NetBeans GUI Builder is properly installed
+- Do not manually edit .form files - only edit through the NetBeans visual editor
+- If forms appear corrupted, rebuild the project: Right-click project → Clean and Build

 ## Project Status

 This project is in **active development**.
 The following components are complete:

-- Application skeleton and basic UI
+- ✅ Application skeleton and basic UI framework
-- Role-based frame structure
+- ✅ Role-based frame structure for all five user roles
-- Sample data initialization
+- ✅ Sample data initialization with default users and records
-- NetBeans form files for all UI components
+- ✅ NetBeans form files for all UI components
+- ✅ Data structure arrays for Users, Patients, Prescriptions, Orders, and Medicines
+- ✅ UI dialog files for major workflows (Add/Edit operations)

 The following components are **in progress or not yet implemented**:

-- Full CRUD operations for all entities
+- 🔄 Full CRUD operations for all entities
-- Login validation and RBAC routing
+- 🔄 Login validation logic and RBAC routing
-- Order approval workflow
+- 🔄 Order approval and status management workflow
-- Medicine inventory management logic
+- 🔄 Medicine inventory tracking and stock management
+- ❌ Persistent data storage (currently in-memory only)
-- Form data binding and validation
+- ❌ Form data binding and real-time validation
-- Error handling and user feedback
+- ❌ Comprehensive error handling and user feedback
+- ❌ Email notifications and system alerts

 ## Author